Unsettling Gender Reveal

 - Helps that the ugly lady in question is voiced by Jim Broadbent

-- Played for laughs in The Lion King 2.
+- Played for laughs in The Lion King II: Simba's Pride.
 Timon and Pumbaa declare that they're gonna show Simba's new son how to have fun at his unveiling.
-Rafiki corrects that that he is a she and the two promptly double take at that.
+Rafiki corrects that that it is a girl and the two promptly double take at that.

 Films — Live-Action